NomicFoundation/hardhat/docs/guides/buidler-console.md

 >
 ```

-And the initialized `ethers` object if you're using the `buidler-ethers` plugin:
+And the initialized `ethers` object if you're using the `hardhat-ethers` plugin:
 ```
 > ethers
 { provider: